 Looking for the best lightbox?
 Then you are in the right place.
 Many keen photographers of several years will have shoeboxes full of slides and negatives – and some still be shooting with film cameras.
 Enter the useful tool of the lightbox or light panel – providing a clear and convenient view of what we’ve shot without having to hold a negative or slide up to the window and squint to see what’s on it.
 Or, indeed, without first needing to digitize our shots using a dedicated film scanner.

 Additionally, lightboxes can be used as an additional artificial light source when taking images in the first place.
-Especially when shooting food, or other still life set ups.
+Especially for food photography, or other still life photography set ups.

 Lightboxes shouldn't be confused with light tents – which is typically a pop-up device that surrounds a subject to diffuse the light (and which is also used widely for shooting jewellery, food and still lifes).
 See our separate guide to the best light tents.

 While at one time a lightbox was probably only something that a dedicated enthusiast or pro photographer might have invested in – the rest of us making do with a hand held viewer, if we had an extra light source at all – there are currently a plethora of affordable examples of lightboxes to illuminate our creativity that won’t break the bank.

 As well as an aid to viewing transparencies, lightboxes can prove useful for artists and illustrators who want to trace or draw – helping illuminate the outline of the subject that’s being reproduced by hand.
 And, interestingly, lightboxes are even be deployed to help alleviate the effects of Seasonal Affective Disorder (SAD).

 When choosing a lightbox your typical considerations will be size, weight and portability, as well as brightness, and, of course your budget in the first place.
 If you want to take it out and about with you, you might also like to look at a unit that can be powered via USB, not just regular mains.